Ipsita063/Calender-Events/README.md

 # Calendar-Events

-An application to create and retrieve event details
+An application to create, retrieve and manage event details

 ## Steps to run the application:
 The application can be run with any of the below method: